 ABOUT ME

 My full name is Genaro Suárez Castro.
-I am an astronomer originally from Susticacán, Zacatecas, Mexico, and working as a postdoctoral fellow in the Brown Dwarfs in New York City (BDNYC) research group at the Department of Astrophysics, American Museum of Natural History in New York.
+I am an astronomer originally from Susticacán, Zacatecas, Mexico, currently working as a postdoctoral fellow with the Brown Dwarfs in New York City (BDNYC) research group in the Department of Astrophysics, American Museum of Natural History in New York City.
 Before moving to NYC, I was a postdoctoral fellow at the University of Western Ontario in London, ON, Canada.
-I earned my Ph.D. in Astrophysics and Master in Astrophysics at the Institute of Astronomy, UNAM in Ensenada, BC, Mexico.
-I obtained my Bachelor's in Physics at the Unidad Académica de Física, Universidad Autónoma de Zacatecas in Zacatecas, Mexico.
+I earned my Ph.D. in Astrophysics and Master in Astrophysics from the Institute of Astronomy at UNAM in Ensenada, Baja California, Mexico.
+I obtained my Bachelor's in Physics from the Unidad Académica de Física, Universidad Autónoma de Zacatecas in Zacatecas, Mexico.

 2015-2019